-Julie Padowski’s research interests center on interdisciplinary water resource issues, particularly with respect to balancing urban water management with environmental sustainability.
-Currently working as research faculty for both CEREO and the Washington State Water Research Center, Julie’s research has been aimed at identifying and quantifying urban water vulnerability both at the national and global scale.
+Julie Padowski has been working with CEREO since 2014 helping build out the Center’s interdisciplinary environmental research, education and outreach activities at Washington State University.
+Her research interests center on interdisciplinary water resource issues, particularly with respect to balancing urban water management with environmental sustainability.
+Currently working as research faculty for both CEREO and the Washington State Water Research Center, Padowski’s research has been aimed at identifying and quantifying municipal water vulnerability from the local to the global scale.

 2011 Ph.D., Soil and Water Science, University of Florida (Gainesville, FL)